MathiasSchindler/wikimedia-telnet/README.md

-This source code is mostly AI generated (claude.ai) and as such noch subject to copyright protection.
+This source code is mostly AI generated (claude.ai) and as such not subject to copyright protection.

 It is not meant for production use and should be considered unsafe.